Nothing is more important to us than the safety of our employees and contractors.

 We are committed to an inclusive environment where people feel comfortable to be themselves.
 We want our people to feel that all voices are heard, all cultures respected and that a variety of perspectives are not only welcome – they are essential to our success.
 We treat each other fairly and with dignity regardless of race, gender, nationality, ethnic origin, religion, age, sexual orientation or anything else that makes us different.

-We are also a Founding Member of the Australian Male Champions of Change, a group established to elevate gender equality.
+We are also a Founding Member of the Champions of Change Coalition, a group established to elevate gender equality.

 Working at Rio Tinto